 - Migration will begin on Feb 15th, 2019

-- No action necessary for now.
-At a minimum, 30 days prior to your scheduled migration you will receive additional notifications including the exact timeline for your migration.
+- There is no action necessary for now.
+At a minimum, 30 days prior to your scheduled migration, you will receive additional notifications including the exact timeline for your migration.

 If you are a new customer:

 - You will not be accepted on the “MySQL Database on Azure” service as of the date of this announcement